 - Newspaper – if you can get old newspapers from neighbors, you can use them to cover the ground around your tomato plants.
 This will help to prevent weeds just like any other mulch.

 - Cardboard – similar to newspaper, cardboard will take a little longer to decompose, but it will still act as good mulch for your garden.
 You can often find free cardboard boxes at Costco, BJ’s, and other wholesale clubs.
+Check out my article on uses of cardboard in the garden.

-- Wood chips – this is what people often think of when they hear mulch.
+- Wood Chips – this is what people often think of when they hear mulch.
 Wood chips take a lot longer to decompose than grass or leaves, which is good if you don’t want to apply mulch often.
 Cedar and cypress resist decay, so they last the longest of all.

-- Pine needles – this is an option if you have pine trees on your property.
+- Pine Needles – this is an option if you have pine trees on your property.
 It is a good way to reuse the needles after you clean them up.

 - Compost – after composting yard waste and kitchen scraps, many gardeners mix compost into their garden soil.
 This adds organic material to the soil, making clay soils drain better.
 It also adds nutrients to the soil.
 However, compost can be spread on top of the soil to act like any other mulch by suppressing weeds, retaining moisture, and insulating against temperature changes.
 For more information, check out my article on compost versus mulch.